Hazeard History, Family Crest & Coats of Arms

 The surname Hazeard was first found in Gloucestershire where "soon after the Conquest a branch settled."

-Important Dates for the Hazeard family
+Early History of the Hazeard family

 This web page shows only a small excerpt of our Hazeard research.
 Another 56 words (4 lines of text) are included under the topic Early Hazeard History in all our PDF Extended History products and printed products wherever possible.